 Monitor them closely, but try not to discourage them from self-soothing and coming to a mutual understanding.
-If your first attempts at introduction produce nothing more than tolerance of each other's presence, then that is a win.
-In time, that tolerance may change to friendship, or it may stay as is.
+If your first attempts at introducing produce nothing more than tolerance of each other's presence, that is a win.
+In time, that tolerance may change to friendship or stay as is.

 Introducing a Puppy to a Cat